oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/traefik/README.md

 ingressroute.traefik.containo.us/traefik-pathrouting-2 created
 middleware.traefik.containo.us/middleware-domain2 created
 ```
-Now you can send requests to different WebLogic domains with the unique Traefik entry point of different paths, as defined in route section of `path-routing.yaml`.
+Now you can send requests to different WebLogic domains with the unique Traefik entry point of different paths, as defined in route section of the `path-routing.yaml`.
 ```
 # Get the ingress controller web port
 $ export LB_PORT=$(kubectl -n traefik get service traefik-operator -o jsonpath='{.spec.ports[?(@.name=="web")].nodePort}')
 $ curl http://${HOSTNAME}:${LB_PORT}/domain1/
 $ curl http://${HOSTNAME}:${LB_PORT}/domain2/
 ```
-#### Host based secured routing
+#### Host-based secured routing
 This sample demonstrates how to access an application on two WebLogic domains using an HTTPS endpoint.
 Install a TLS-enabled Traefik [IngressRoute](https://docs.traefik.io/routing/providers/kubernetes-crd/#kind-ingressroute).

 First, you need to create two secrets with TLS certificates, one with the common name `domain1.org`, the other with the common name `domain2.org`.
 We use `openssl` to generate self-signed certificates for demonstration purposes.
 Note that the TLS secret needs to be in the same namespace as the WebLogic domain.